khakhalin/notes/00_queue_to_do.md

 * What are the differences between conda, pip, and miniforge, in practice?
 * watch some jira tutorial at some point
 * `Annotated` in Pydantic (for custom types) - describe both the need, the functionality, and the interface
+* `poetry` for managing and publishing packages.
+That's what uses `pyproject.toml` file and setups pre-commits in a neat fashion.
 * greatexpectations
 * tweedie objective function?
 More emphasis on big values?
 * aggregated mape and bias - what are they, and why they in particular?